EMP White LogoErin Morrison Photography Logo

 Family photos usually happen after the ceremony.

-There are certainly times where we encourage family photos before the ceremony.
+There are certainly times when we encourage family photos before the ceremony.
 This is usually due to the logistics of your wedding day timeline.
-However, we prefer to photograph the family photos after the ceremony because of one simple fact: everyone is physically there!
-Mom, dad, siblings, and your grandparents have all attended the ceremony and available after the ceremony for photos.
+However, we prefer to take family photos after the ceremony for one simple reason: everyone is physically there!
+Mom, Dad, siblings, and your grandparents have all attended the ceremony and will be available afterward for photos.
 We tend to run into timing issues with pre-ceremony family photos because people arrive late.

-Family photos usually happen at the altar or ceremony site.
+Family photos usually take place near the ceremony

 Send the list out to all the family members.

 Aunt Julie has gone to the bar!
 It happens.
-People wander away from the ceremony if they don’t know they are to be included in the photos.
+People wander away from the ceremony if they don’t know they’re included in the photos.
 Make sure that you send out the list to everyone you want to include in your family wedding photos.
-If they still end up leaving the scene, catch us at the reception and we will get a casual family photo for your memories.
+If they still end up leaving the scene, catch us at the reception, and we will get a casual family photo for your memories.

 Designate a family member or bridesmaid to help with the family photo list.